acravenaz/SampleMMOGame/README.txt

 In other words, simply copy the entire repository to the directory of your choosing, open Game.sln in a compatible version of Visual Studio Community, and right click both projects (GameServer and GameClient), and click build.
-Check your corresponding debug or release folder and copy sqlite.dll from the SQLite folder to the same working directory as GameServer.exe (if needed) and run.
+Check your corresponding debug or release folder and copy sqlite3.dll from the SQLite folder to the same working directory as GameServer.exe (if needed) and run.
+GameClient.exe does NOT need sqlite3.dll present in order to run.